Andrew Jackson: Creek War

 On June 8, Jackson was appointed a brigadier general in the United States Army, and 10 days later was made a brevet major general with command of the Seventh Military District, which included Tennessee, Louisiana, the Mississippi Territory, and the Muscogee Creek Confederacy.
 With President James Madison's approval, Jackson imposed the Treaty of Fort Jackson.
 The treaty required all Creek, including those who had remained allies, to surrender 23,000,000 acres of land to the United States.

 Jackson then turned his attention to the British and Spanish.
-He moved his forces to Mobile, Alabama in August.
-He accused the Spanish governor of West Florida, Mateo González Manrique, of arming the Red Sticks and threatened to attack.
+He moved his forces to Mobile, Alabama, in August, accused the Spanish governor of West Florida, Mateo González Manrique, of arming the Red Sticks, and threatened to attack.
 The governor responded by inviting the British to land at Pensacola to defend it, which violated Spanish neutrality.
-The British attempted to capture Mobile, but their invasion fleet was repulsed at Fort Bowyer, located at the mouth of Mobile Bay.
-Jackson then invaded Florida, defeating the Spanish and British forces at the Battle of Pensacola on November 7.
-Afterwards, the Spanish surrendered and the British withdrew.
+The British attempted to capture Mobile, but their four warships were repulsed at Fort Bowyer.
+Jackson then entered Florida, defeating the Spanish and British forces at the Battle of Pensacola on November 7.
+Afterwards, the Spanish surrendered, and the British withdrew.
 Weeks later, Jackson learned that the British were planning an attack on New Orleans, which was the gateway to the Lower Mississippi River and control of the American West.
 He evacuated Pensacola, strengthened the garrison at Mobile, and led his troops to New Orleans.